Update Identity Router SoftwareUpdate Identity Router Software

 To apply the update immediately, select Now.

-Note: RSA recommends scheduling updates during off-peak hours.
+Note: SecurID recommends scheduling updates during off-peak hours.

 Depending on your selection, click Save, or click Update Now and confirm the immediate update in the dialog box that appears.

 Depending on your selection, the identity routers in the cluster automatically install the latest software version either immediately, or at the specified date and time.
 For immediate updates, a notification appears when the update begins.